 They love the fact that they're your boss.
-Their ego is so big, it could travel around the world and back again.
-They love to be centre of attention.
+Their ego is so big; it could travel around the world and back again.
+They love to be the centre of attention.
 They always have to be right.
 And if they're not?
 The toys will most definitely be thrown out of the pram.

-Of all the horrible bosses, this one is the easiest to deal with.
+Of all the horrible bosses, this one is the easiest to tackle.
 All you have to do is stroke their ego.
-Allow them to be centre of attention and give them the impression that you hang on their every word.
+Allow them to be the centre of attention and give them the impression that you hang on their every word.
 Say their first name often, as psychologists conclude it's the sweetest sound in the world to them.
 Feed the ego, and the ego will leave you alone.

 Of all the horrible bosses, this has to be the worst.
 Especially for young people who are just starting their careers.
-You see, the Bitter Lemon is the boss who never quite made it.
+You see, the Bitter Lemon is the boss who never entirely made it.
 They're bitter in every sense of the word.
 They never achieved all their dreams, so why should you?
 Expect cynical remarks and sarcasm.
 Forget about promotion – the chances are very slim.
 They're jealous that you've got your whole life ahead of you and they'll make damn sure that you don't go anywhere fast.

 Keep in mind that it's their problem, not yours.
 Get your head down, work hard and get that crucial experience under your belt.
-Don't let their remarks get you down and always remember this – unlike them, you are going places and will be a success.
-This job is just a stepping stone and you'll soon be moving on to the next opportunity.
+Don't let their remarks get you down and always remember this – unlike them; you are going places and will be a success.
+This job is just a stepping stone, and you'll soon be moving on to the next opportunity.